HenriqueOPeixoto/compiler/README.md

 |`--count` | Prints identified tokens amount (ignores whitespace and newline tokens)
 |`-p, --parse_steps` | Prints all of the parsing steps
 | ` -s, --symbols` |  Prints the symbol table
 |`--rpn` | Debug Reverse Poland Notation (RPN) implementation, use only for testing.
-Will stop after lexical analysis.
+Will stop after lexical analysis and does not consider inversion sign (-).
 The input file must only include numerical values and operators.
 |`-c, --code` | Prints generated object code to standard output.
 |` -o FILE, --output FILE` | Saves generated object code to an output file of your choice